simonsfoundation/pipeline/README.md

    - Optionally process BAM files according to GATK best practices
    - Compute callable regions, and subdivide genome into bins of approximately equal size for parallelization
-   - Call variants with a choice of GATK HaplotypeCaller, GATK HaplotypeCaller in GVCF mode, Freebayes, Platypus
+   - Call variants with a choice of GATK HaplotypeCaller in GVCF mode, Freebayes, Platypus
    - Apply GATK variant recalibration
    - Apply hard variant filters